McDonnell Douglas F-4 Phantom II non-U.S. operators: Germany

 The German Air Force (Luftwaffe) operated a total of 175 F-4Fs, 10 F-4Es (for training at U.S. airfields) and 88 RF-4Es making it the largest Phantom export customer.

-In 1971 the new West German Luftwaffe was only 16 years old, having been formed in 1955.
-In this short time, the air force had already passed through two generations of jet combat aircraft, having bought the North American F-86 Sabre and the Lockheed F-104 Starfighter.
+By 1971, the new West German Luftwaffe was only sixteen years old, having been formed in 1955.
+In this short time, said air force had already passed through two generations of jet combat aircraft, having bought the North American F-86 Sabre and the Lockheed F-104 Starfighter.

 By the early 1970s, the Luftwaffe had a formidable fighter strength, consisting of two interceptor, two reconnaissance and five bomber wings with F-104Gs, plus four light attack wings with Aeritalia G.91Rs.

 RF-4E

-The first F-4 model to enter German service was the RF-4E.
+The first F-4 model to enter West German service was the RF-4E.
 The Luftwaffe signed a contract with McDonnell Douglas for 88 RF-4Es in 1968; at the time the biggest order outside the USAF.
 The contract included industrial offsets for German industry, particularly production work for Messerschmitt-Bölkow-Blohm who manufactured and supplied F-4 components to McDonnell Douglas' Phantom production facility in St. Louis.

-On 16 January 1971 the first RF-4E, dubbed the "Spirit of St. Louis", flew from the U.S. to Spain and finally onto Germany.
+On 16 January 1971, the first RF-4E, dubbed the "Spirit of St. Louis", flew from the U.S. to Spain and finally onto West Germany.
 The next day, at Bremgarten, the aircraft was accepted by the Inspekteur der Luftwaffe ("Inspector of the Luftwaffe", Gunther Rall.

 In 1972, with eight Phantoms per month being delivered, Aufklärungsgeschwader 51 "Immelmann" equipped with the RF-4, followed by AG 52, based at Leck.

-The German RF-4E was equipped similarly to the USAF RF-4Cs, using the latest F-4E airframe and more-powerful engines.
+The West German RF-4E was equipped similarly to the USAF RF-4Cs, using the latest F-4E airframe and more-powerful engines.
 The RF-4Es were employed as day/night reconnaissance aircraft, equipped with four cameras covering 180 degrees.
 There were special flares for night use and two night/all-weather reconnaissance systems.
 One was the IRRS (Infrared Recognition System) and the other was the SLAR (Side-Looking Airborne Radar), mounted in the side of the fuselage.
 The aircraft had the capability to develop photos in flight and then drop them using special cartridges.
 Missions were generally flown at low level and high speed, using the installed APQ-99 radar for navigation.
 Deliveries were completed in May 1972 and the previously employed RF-104Gs were modified to serve in strike or fighter units.